Most Expensive NES Games: 10 Rare Titles Worth Money

 Originally a TurboGrafx-16 mascot, Bonk made a late and quiet leap to the NES.
 But the port lacked the charm (and marketing) needed to stand out.
 This one slipped by most gamers, and today it commands a premium due to its obscurity and low print run.

-The TurboGrafx system helped make the Bonk series popular.
+The TurboGrafx system helped popularize the Bonk series.
 However, I find it hard to justify spending that much on this signature character from the TurboGrafx.

 • Our WATA 6.5 copy of Bonk’s Adventure is pictured below.

-• Reach out if you’re a collector or seller looking to make a deal.
+• Contact us if you’re a collector or seller looking to make a deal.

 With its bizarre visuals, over-the-top gore, and floating samurai zombie head, it clashed with Nintendo’s family-friendly image of the late ’80s and early ’90s.